flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/performance.md

 #### Distance to Fix

-To calculate the TOD with a fixed distance to the a specific fix we have to enter the starting altitude and the desired target altitude and also the distance to the target fix.
+To calculate the TOD with a fixed distance to a specific fix we have to enter the starting altitude, the desired target altitude, and the distance to the target fix.

 Example: